The College Widow (1927 film)

 The College Widow is a 1927 American silent comedy film produced and distributed by Warner Bros. and directed by Archie Mayo.

+History

 The film is based on the 1904 Broadway play of the same name by George Ade and was previously adapted to film in 1915 with Ethel Clayton.
 The 1927 silent film version is a starring vehicle for Dolores Costello.

 The story was also filmed in 1930 as an early talkie, Maybe It's Love, starring Joan Bennett and in 1936 as Freshman Love with Patricia Ellis.